Asya Abdullah

-Asya Abdullah is a Kurdish politician in Rojava, Northern Syria.
-Asya Abdullah is the current co-chairwoman of the Democratic Union Party (PYD), the former co-chair of the Movement for a Democratic Society (TEV-DEM) coalition, and serves as a senior permanent member of the Syrian Kurdistan Communities Union (KCK), serving in its upper administrative body.
+Asya Abdullah (آسيا عبدالله; born 1971) is a Syrian Kurdish politician in the Autonomous Administration of North and East Syria (Rojava).
+Asya Abdullah is the current chairwoman of the Democratic Union Party (PYD), the former co-chair of the Movement for a Democratic Society (TEV-DEM) coalition, and serves as a senior permanent member of the Syrian Kurdistan Communities Union (KCK), serving in its upper administrative body.
 She has presented at numerous conferences to reach out to activists, academics and world leaders to garner support for the Kurdish political project in Rojava.

 Political career

-Early Political Activities
+Early political activities

 Abdullah has served in the Kurdistan Workers' Party (PKK) for an estimated 25 years.
 As a member of the PKK, she was active in Iraq's Qandil and Gara areas and later in Syria.

 Democratic Union Party (PYD)

 In 2003 Abdullah became a founding member of the Democratic Union Party (PYD), with the goal of building grass-roots democracy through people's and women's councils.

 She was elected as co-chair of the PYD in June 2012 and led the party with Salih Muslim until September 2017.

 As PYD co-chair, Abdullah represented Rojava in the context of the Syrian Civil War.
 In an interview, Abdullah declared that "No solution will be found through violence" but that "The formation of the cantons and the construction of democratic autonomy is providing an example for the peoples of the country."

 In November 2016, Abdullah gave a keynote speech to the New World Summit in Oslo, describing the revolutionary "Rojava experiment".
 Abdullah also represented the PYD at a meeting with French President Francois Hollande in Paris in February 2015.